 I sponsored my then-husband for a green card.
 We got divorced one year ago, which was about four years after I signed the Form I-864.
 Both of us were working all that time, and he continues to work in the U.S., but his income is low.
 So I'm still giving him money.
 Do I really have to do this until he has worked ten years?

 The Form I-864 Affidavit of Support obligates you, as the sponsor, to support your immigrant husband—and now ex-husband—at an amount that's 125% or more of the U.S. Poverty Guidelines levels until he either:

 The good news is that work that you did during the marriage can be counted toward these 40 quarters.
 So based on the facts you've given, it sounds like he might have accrued four years' worth of work quarters before your divorce, plus four from your work, for a total of eight years' worth of work quarters pre-divorce.

 The bad news is that, as soon as your divorce become final, your subsequent work stopped counting in this manner.
 So, again based on the facts provided, your former husband likely accrued one more year's worth of work quarters after the divorce, bringing his grand total to about nine years.

 If all goes well, he will soon work another year, reaching 40 quarters creditable toward Social Security, and you will be released from your obligations under the Form I-864 Affidavit of Support.

 I sponsored my ex-wife and her teenage son for a green card years ago.
 We later divorced.
-I found out that she applied for naturalization recently, but her son, now 19, didn't.
-He doesn't work and doesn't go to school.
-Instead, he wants me to pay for his support under the I-864.
-I can't believe it!
-And when I settled with his mother for the alimony, it was clear I didn't owe him child support.
+I found out that she applied for naturalization recently, but her son, now age 19, didn't.
+He doesn't work at all, and doesn't go to school.
+Instead, he expects me to pay for his support under the I-864!
+When I settled with his mother for alimony, it was clear I didn't owe him child support.
 Now I'm filing for bankruptcy (Chapter 7), and I just want to make sure: Am I still going to be responsible for him under the I-864?